skip to main content

 Cable internet is reliable, fast, and pretty much ubiquitous.
 Most cable internet providers now use fiber in their core network but keep coax cables in place for the “last mile” due to cost.

 Believe it or not, the technology is capable of 10,000Mbps (10Gbps) download speeds, but the fastest plan you’ll find right now is 2,000Mbps.
-Infrastructure upgrades to multigig cable internet are a long work in progress, so you may not see 10Gbps downloads until 2026.
-DOCSIS 4.0 technology also enables 6,000Mbps upload speeds, meaning cable internet plans with symmetrical speeds may be available in the near future.

 In some cases, cable internet can slow down during peak hours since your service draws from a neighborhood-wide network.
-Cable also tends to feature seasonal price hikes, so your bill can go up after a year or two of service.
+Cable also tends to feature regular price hikes, so your bill can go up after a year or two of service.
 But cable companies are usually game to negotiate, so don’t be afraid of calling up your provider and asking for a promotional hookup if it’s time for your bill to go up.

 Pros: